gcarbo01/db-schema-design-guidelines/README.md

 **Alignment with Business Goals** <br>
 Architects align the data model with business goals and requirements, which is crucial for delivering valuable insights and supporting decision-making processes.
 ## Capabilities
 I've listed the capabilities in no particular order. <br> It is important how to read them; the capabilities may overlap, or some of them are subspecialisation of others.
 Some of them are complimentary.
-So, I organise them into topics or subjects that, in most cases, can be read independently and also implemented independently, with obvious exception of course.
+So, I organise them into topics or subjects that, in most cases, can be read independently and also implemented independently, with the obvious exception of course.
 Lastly, it is important to note that most of these capabilities provide some references to websites, tools and libraries.
 Most of them are open-sourced.
 These may flourish or die without notice.
 ## Use
 After reading any of the capabilities, I recommend doing your own research.
 Please let me know if you have comments, disagree, or find gaps.
 Collaborators are welcome to the project.<br>